 Keong Saik is buzzing with restaurants, but this is a good quality spot that banks more on the talents of the chef and the primo ingredients than the happening location.
 The menu changes on a regular basis, which may present a consistency problem for other spots, but Chef Andy has yet to let us down on any of our visits.
-Plus the price points here are reasonable for the food quality, which means you can enjoy great food by a great chef without burning a hole in your wallet.
+Plus the price points here are reasonable for the food quality, which means you can enjoy great food by a great chef.

 What we love:

 If you need anything during your meal, look for the maître d who seated you and he or she will be happy to help you with any questions or requests you may have.
 And if you can, try snagging a spot at the Chef’s table just next to the kitchen.
 It’s like your own private dining space for $150++ per person.
-However, if you’re not looking to splurge, come in on a weekday from Monday to Thursday when you can score a 4-course lunch tasting menu for $95++, along with the usual 5 course at $120++ and 7 course at $140++.
+However, if you’re not looking to splurge, come in on a weekday from Monday to Thursday when you can score a 3-course lunch tasting menu for $95++, along with the usual 5 course at $120++ and 7 course at $140++.
 They offer a 2 course lunch menu at $42++ and a 3 course for $55++.

 Where: 21 Keong Saik Road, S089128